Low Carb substitutes – for when you’re craving some potatoes, noodles, pasta, garlic bread or rice – we get it!! It happens to all of us!

 Works really well on the side of curry or stir fry, or mixed through to make fried rice.

 I whipped up this Cauliflower Fried Rice for dinner a few nights ago ...VIEW THIS RECIPE

-What about crumbed chicken or fish without the breadcrumbs?
+What about crumbed chicken or fish with our Low Carb Crumb Mix?

 Try Low Carb Cheese Shells or Lettuce Cups.
 To make the Cheese Shells, just bake rounds of shredded cheese (such as parmesan or cheddar) until crisped up.
 Let them hang over a wooden spoon balanced on 2 mugs or cups, and they’ll form a crispy taco shape.
 Then fill them with taco mince, lettuce, tomato and sour cream!